36 Irresistible Coffee Shop Snacks You Can Make at Home

 Puff pastry cream cheese hearts are such a sweet little treat that make me feel like I’m enjoying something straight out of a cozy café pastry case.
 The flaky puff pastry, creamy vanilla filling, and fruity swirl of jam come together in the prettiest heart shapes that are almost too cute to eat.
 I love how simple they are to make but how fancy they look once baked, especially with a dusting of powdered sugar.

-34. Vanilla Cupcakes
+GET THE RECIPE34.
+Vanilla Cupcakes

 Vanilla cupcakes are such a classic coffee house style treat, and I love how simple yet satisfying they are to make at home.
 The cakes are soft, fluffy, and perfectly sweet with just a hint of vanilla, and the colorful icing swirl on top makes them look so cheerful.
 I always have fun adding sprinkles to finish them off because it gives that playful bakery vibe you’d expect in a café display.